apache/arrow/docs/source/format/Intro.rst

 Introduction
 ************

+Apache Arrow was born from the need for a set of standards around tabular data representation and interchange between systems.
+The adoption of these standards reduce computing costs of data serialization/deserialization and implementation costs across systems implemented in different programming languages.

 The Apache Arrow specification can be implemented in any programming language but official implementations for many languages are available.
 An implementation consists of format definitions using the constructs